 H.B.
-No. 1633 amends Section 36.113(d) of the Water Code to establish additional criteria that groundwater conservation districts must consider when granting or denying permits or permit amendments.
+No. 1633 amends Section 36.113(d) of the Water Code to refine the criteria that groundwater conservation districts must consider when granting or denying permits or permit amendments.
 The bill specifies that the proposed use of water must not unreasonably affect existing groundwater and surface water resources, existing permit holders, or wells registered with the district that are exempt from permit requirements.
-This addition aims to ensure a more comprehensive evaluation of the potential impacts of water use on various stakeholders and resources.
+This addition aims to enhance the protection of water resources and ensure that the interests of current permit holders and registered wells are taken into account during the permitting process.

 Statutes affected: Introduced: Water Code 36.113 (Water Code 36)